dueka/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions are useful to allow a server to store information about a client.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+* [ ] What does bcrypt do to help us store passwords in a secure manner.
+      It hashes the password making it more secure

-- [ ] What does bcrypt do to slow down attackers?
+* [ ] What does bcrypt do to slow down attackers?
+      Bcrypt slows down attackers because it requires a salt as part of the hashing process.
+Hashing combined with salts protect against rainbow table attacks.

-- [ ] What are the three parts of the JSON Web Token?
+* [ ] What are the three parts of the JSON Web Token?
+      The header, the payload, the signature

 ## Minimum Viable Product